There can be two major outcomes of a breakup. You either become sad, depressed and desperate or in the end you come out of it with positive energy.

 When you re-chart his traits, you will find that there were so many foolishness you just ignored because you were in love.

 Once the initial spark settled in, the follies came out clear and became the principle reasons for your breakup.
 Glorify the negatives and filter away the positives and you will soon paint such a picture of him that you won’t feel at all pained at breaking from him.
+This will help when you wonder how to handle the breakup pain.

 Assess yourself but not too strictly